EpicEric/duper/SPEC.md

 }
 ```

 Implementations are free to support any integer size.
 It's recommended that at least 64-bit signed integers (from −2^63 to 2^63−1) are accepted and handled losslessly.
-If an integer cannot be represented losslessly, an error must be thrown.
+If an integer cannot be represented, it's recommended that implementations convert it into a float losslessly, or else convert it into a string, using an appropriate [identifier](#identifiers) in both cases.

 ## Floats